dancmj/wakesnap/README.md

 # wakesnap

-I created a simple applescript that can be ran using [Scenario](http://www.lagentesoft.com/scenario/) or Apple's [Automator](http://macosxautomation.com/automator/) automatically and it then runs a shell script that uses [imagesnap](http://iharder.sourceforge.net/current/macosx/imagesnap/) to take a picture.
+I created a simple applescript that can be ran using [Scenario](http://www.lagentesoft.com/scenario/) or Apple's [Automator](http://macosxautomation.com/automator/).
+The script then runs a shellscript that uses [imagesnap](http://iharder.sourceforge.net/current/macosx/imagesnap/) to take a picture.

 If you'd like to run it on your mac you can follow a these steps!